 When temperatures rise, so does the air, pulling cool, moist marine air inland onto the beaches like a foggy blanket.
-It's so predictable in early summer that local residents dub it "June gloom," but it can start in May and sometimes extends into July and August, too.
+It's so predictable in early summer that local residents dub it "June gloom," but it can start in "May Gray" and sometimes extends into "No Sky July" and "Fogust", too.

 Some days, the fog and low clouds disappear early, but on other days, like a carefree beach bum, the sun may not put in an appearance until mid- to late-afternoon.
 Don't forget to layer on the sunscreen even on these overcast days because the UV light goes right through the clouds.

 Will Rogers State Beach is a long, narrow beach that's nearly two miles long, sandwiched between Pacific Coast Highway and the ocean.
 It's closer to Los Angeles than the Malibu beaches, but not as crowded as those further south.

 This beach may invoke a feeling of deja vu: Even if you haven't been here before, you've probably seen it in movies and television, including the classic "Creature from the Black Lagoon" and early seasons of "Baywatch."